 Empowering Job Seekers and Employers Through the U.S. Department of Labor’s ERAP Program

-This April, as part of our national commitment to workforce equity and access, net.America Corporation hosted the Apprentice Link Virtual Career Fair 2025—a first-of-its-kind event focused on bringing healthcare job seekers, employers, and apprenticeship programs together in one interactive digital space.
-Powered by the Employment and Recovery Assistance Program (ERAP) from the U.S. Department of Labor, this event demonstrated the power of technology, partnership, and strategy in transforming access to career opportunities.
+This April, as part of our national commitment to workforce, net.America Corporation hosted the Apprentice Link Virtual Career Fair 2025—a first of its kind event focused on bringing healthcare job seekers, employers, and apprenticeship programs together in one interactive digital space.
+Powered by the Expanding Registered Apprenticeship Program from the U.S. Department of Labor, this event demonstrated the power of technology, partnership, and strategy in transforming access to career opportunities.

-Funded by the U.S. Department of Labor, the Employment and Recovery Assistance Program (ERAP) supports innovative, equity-focused demonstration projects designed to help underserved and underrepresented populations access career training, apprenticeship, and employment pathways—especially in high-demand sectors like healthcare, technology, and clean energy.
+Funded by the U.S. Department of Labor, the Expanding Registered Apprenticeship Program supports innovative, focused demonstration projects designed to help underserved and underrepresented populations access career training, apprenticeship, and employment pathways, especially in high demand sectors like healthcare, technology, and clean energy.

-The Apprentice Link Virtual Career Fair is one of ERAP’s cornerstone initiatives, serving as a scalable model for virtual engagement that bridges the gap between job readiness and direct employment.
+The Apprentice Link Virtual Career Fair is one of the Expanding Registered Apprenticeship Program’s cornerstone initiatives, serving as a scalable model for virtual engagement that bridges the gap between job readiness and direct employment.

 Breaking Barriers Through Digital Innovation